Patitotective/PREFS/README.md

   background='#ffffff'
   font='UbuntuMono'
 ```
-Then you can change values as it were a dictionary
+Then you can change values as if it were a dictionary.
 ```py
 my_prefs["lang"] = "es"
 ```